 - Plan a public health campaign about West Nile.

 High school students need to know how the prevention and control of health problems are influenced by research and medical advances

 One class period

-1. Have students read the CNNfyi.com article, "A mystery unraveled" and ask the following:
+1. Have students read the following CNN.fyi article, "West Nile virus expected to spread across United States" and ask the following questions:

 Note: Pages will open in a new browser window

 External sites are not endorsed by CNN Interactive.